Monumental Brass Society

 September 2020

-Like Thomas Hawkins, Cyriac Petit also served Henry VIII, He was appointed feodary of Kent and worked diligently in this role, recording land tenure in the county and leaving behind a written Feodary of Kent that built on the work done in the past by those holding similar roles and bringing up to date the book compiled in Edward III's time, as Petit recorded:
+Like Thomas Hawkins, Cyriac Petit served Henry VIII.
+He was feodary of Kent, recording land tenure in the county and leaving behind a written Feodary of Kent that updated a book compiled in Edward III's time, as Petit recorded:

 References: